 So, these were the five important language techniques which you need to know while analyzing a write-up piece.
 For a detailed study on Language techniques, click here.
 You need to identify these language techniques and then judge and write a language analysis.
 Now, let’s talk about language analysis features.
 So, following are the language analysis features which will help you write a perfect language analysis essay for your assignments:

-You need to identify that what kind of words, is the author using in his write-up and why?
-You need to understand that how the author is playing with words.
+You need to identify what kind of words, is the author using in his write-up and why?
+You need to understand how the author is playing with words.

 - A poet might use words in the exact way they sound or in a different way (assonance), playing with initial letters of the words.
 This is for different effects in the write-up.

 - Writers may use verbs depicting motion when they want to show some kind of emergency like running or something else.